finos/symphony-bdk-java/README.md

 >
 >![information template](readme/template_information.png)

-For more information about the standardized templates, take a look on https://github.com/SymphonyPlatformSolutions/sms-sdk-renderer-java.
-Also, check [Using Symphony standardized templates](#Using-Symphony-standardized-templates) session.
+For more information about Symphony standard templates, refer to [Using Symphony standard templates](#Using-Symphony-standard-templates) section.

 ### Register quote command